sdondley/ClimateChangeChat/perl.md

 ## OK, the stuff you really need to know to get some real work done
 * with all that out of the way, we can finally get some shit done
 * First, we download both language servers so you can try them both out
-    * I use cpanm
+    * I use cpanm as my tool of choice for installing perl modules
+        * not covered in this tutorial
+            * googel it
 * having perlbrew installed is fine
     * I didn't run into any issues
     * running 5.34.0 version of perl
 * Now we configure neovim
-* first complication we run into is which package manager to use to install nvim-lspconfig
+* first complication we run into is which package manager to use to install the nvim-lspconfig plugin
     * there are a butt ton of them
-    * managing plugins is probably one of the most confusing parts of vim (among many things)
+    * managing plugins is probably one of the most confusing parts of vim (amongst many)
     * this tutorial is not designed to be a vim package manager tutorial
         * it's long enough as it is
         * google it
 * OK, got your nvim-lspconfig installed and working?
     * How do you tell?
         * type `:LspInfo` into vim
-            * if you see something, it's working
+            * if you see something pop up, it's working
             * if you don't, it's not working
                 * google it
                     * (oh, and fuck google, too)